taosdata/TDengine/documentation20/en/12.taos-sql/docs.md

       Input pos can be negative or positive.
 If it is a positive number, this function extracts from the beginning of the string.
 If it is a negative number, this function extracts from the end of the string
       If input len is ommited, the output is whole substring starting from pos.
-      This function applies to normal table, child table and super table This function applies to bother out query and inner query
+      This function applies to normal table, child table and super table This function applies to bother out query and inner query Supported after version 2.6.0.x

 - **Four Operations**